PopulusMedia/docs/data.markdown

 Where,

 * visit-id is the visit-id associcated with the original visit
+* net is a constant (provided by Populus)
-* partner is the partner-code (provided by Populus Media)
+* partner is the partner-code (provided by Populus)
-* token is a partner specific hash (provided by Populus Media)
+* token is a partner specific hash (provided by Populus)
 * npi is the NPI number associated with the health care provider